mobitechs/ParcelWala/New Feature Implementation Guide/BEST_PRACTICES_GUIDE.md

         processData(rawData)
     }

-    // Derive state from other state
+    // Derive state from Other state
     val hasData by remember {
         derivedStateOf { bookings.isNotEmpty() }
     }